Institute of Understanding

 SHJ has three steps.
 Each step is practical, and each step opens when you are ready.

-Step 1: Better Health
+Step 1: Stability

 Step 1 focuses on five pillars: